hirneagabriel/AlienInvasion/README.md

   - ##### 10k resitor 100 resitor 220 resitor and 1k resistor
   - ##### 2 10 µF capacitor and one ceramic capacitor
   - ##### some breadboards(I used 3)
  #### I'm not going to show how to connect each component because I have already connected all the components.
 I'm also too lazy to do a complete tutorial for this stuff.
-But I'm going to put some useful links(in the future).
  #### Version 1.0.
 It was my first time putting the project altogether and it worked but it had some imperfect contacts.

   ![20211208_131605](https://user-images.githubusercontent.com/61494964/145199783-2cd0015d-64a4-4c7f-849d-834ab1ea010d.jpg)